PeepalFarm/peepalfarm.github.io/markdown/rules.md

 * Please remove your shoes before entering the kitchen.

 * Please stay on the paths lest you squash a wee plant.
+This includes walking on the porch instead of in the grass.
+Porch: Walking.
+Grass: Sitting.

 * People who are here as part of the work exchange program, work 36 hours per week (6 hour days, 6 days per week).

-* You sign out in the book before leaving the property for more than an hour.
+* Please sign out in the book before leaving the property for more than an hour.
 That way we know where you are, when you plan to return, and can find you if you fall off a cliff somewhere.
 Because we care!

 * Leave things as you found them, including the community shower and toilet.
 The community is responsible for cleaning the community toilet.
 You want to be part of the community, right?
 Please be sure to clean behind you and if you see the toilet needs a scrub, scrub it!
 Also pick your hair out of the shower drain.
 GROSS.